Bonner Springs, Kansas

 Bonner Springs is a city in Wyandotte, Leavenworth, and Johnson counties, Kansas, United States.
 It is part of the Kansas City, Missouri Metro Area.
 As of the 2020 census, the population of the city was 7,837.
 Bonner Springs was incorporated as a city on November 10, 1898.
-Bonner Springs is home to the Azura Amphitheater (previously named the Sandstone Amphitheater), the National Agricultural Center and Hall of Fame, Wyandotte County Historical Museum, and the annual Kansas City Renaissance Festival.
+Bonner Springs is home to the Azura Amphitheater (previously named the Sandstone Amphitheater), the National Agricultural Center and Hall of Fame, Wyandotte County Park, Wyandotte County Historical Museum, and the annual Kansas City Renaissance Festival.

 History

 Coronado

-Spanish explorer Francisco Vázquez de Coronado spent the winter of 1541-1542 at what is now the area of Bonner Springs.
+Spanish explorer Francisco Vázquez de Coronado spent the winter of 1541–1542 at what is now the area of Bonner Springs.
 The diary of Father Juan Padilla records that the expedition reached the 40th degree (Kansas northern border) and came to a great river (the Missouri).
 An inscription found on a stone near Atchison has been translated as, "Thus far came Francisco de Coronado, General of an Expedition."
 The explorers traveled downstream to the mouth of another great river, the Kansas, and preceded upstream 16 leagues to camp in what is now Bonner Springs before returning to Mexico.
 Due to the mineral springs, this legend gave the area its first recorded name, "Coronado Springs".